ZechCodes/Blog-Posts/python-async-await/python-async-await.md

 > ```
 > Isn't `yield from` so much nicer?

 Everyone ok?
 Everyone got that?
-It's a lot to process so don't worry about it too much.
-All you need to takeaway from this is the idea that a generator is an iterator that can also run code.
-Here's a very simple example showing that a generator is just a very complex iterator that runs code in between values:
+It's a lot to process, so don't worry about it.
+All you need to take away from this is that a generator is an iterator that also runs code.
+Here's an elementary example showing that a generator is just a very complex iterator that runs code in between values:

 [Example 8](example-8-generators-are-iterators.py)
 ```py